MartynasTru/SNS/README.md

 The project is organized as follows:

-- [client.py](client.py) - contains a Python code for the client app which uses the socket library to establish a TCP connection with the server and send requests about the weather predictions
+- [client.py](client.py) - contains a Python code for the client app which uses the socket library to establish a TCP connection with the server and send requests about the weather predictions.
+Also has a gui to make it more user friendly

 - [server.py](server.py) - contains a Python code for the server app which is supposed to be run on a separate machine.
 It listens on an open TCP port for clients to connect.
 It can access the [model.h5](model.h5) file and use the pre-trained model to answer the prediction questions.
 Then it sends the results back to the client and closes the TCP connection.